2026 USAA Life Insurance Review

 Guaranteed Issue Whole Life Insurance

-Underwritten by Mutual of Omaha, this is the ideal option for policy buyers aged 45-85 years (50-75 in New York) who prefer the convenience of not having to answer a health questionnaire or go through a medical check.
-Coverage lasts until age 120 at amounts ranging from $2,000-$25,000 (or $5,000 in Washington).
+Underwritten by Mutual of Omaha, this is the ideal option for policy buyers aged 45 to 85 (50 to 75 in New York) who prefer the convenience of not having to complete a health questionnaire or undergo a medical exam.
+Coverage lasts until age 120 at amounts ranging from $2,000 to $25,000 (or $5,000 in Washington).
 Since it doesn’t require underwriting, your application won’t be turned down.

 Whole life insurance is a great option if you’re looking for lifetime coverage without worrying that your premium will change as you age.
 This is best for people with financial dependents who want to take advantage of the policy’s accumulated cash value or are planning for end-of-life expenses.